mattermost/mattermost-handbook/contributors/contributors/ways-to-contribute/README.md

 ## Propose new features

-Anyone from our community can propose and vote for new features on [UserVoice](https://mattermost.uservoice.com/forums/306457-general).
+Anyone from our community can propose and vote for new features on [our feature request portal](https://portal.productboard.com/mattermost/33-what-matters-to-you).
 Search for a feature you want and vote on it if it already exists.
 If not, submit your own and get your friends to sign up and vote!

 ## Contribute documentation